greenelab/deconvolution_adipocytes/README.md

 The purpose of the code in this repository is to use the InstaPrism R package (https://github.com/humengying0907/InstaPrism/tree/master) to run Bayes Prism deconvolution on the following bulk RNA seq and microarray datasets of high grade serous ovarian carcinoma (HGSOC) samples:
 - “SchildkrautB” – bulk RNA sequencing of HGSOC from Black patients.
 - “SchildkrautW” – bulk RNA sequencing of HGSOC from White patients.
-- “TCGA_bulk” – bulk RNA sequencing of HGSOC, accessed via the curatedOvarianData R package (dataset name in package: “TCGA.RNASeqV2_eset”)
+- “TCGA_bulk” – bulk RNA sequencing of HGSOC, accessed via the NIH Genomic Data Commons (GDC) TCGA Pan-Cancer Atlas (PanCanAtlas)
 - “TCGA_microarray” – microarray of HGSOC, accessed via the curatedOvarianData R package (dataset name in package: “TCGA_eset”)
 - “Tothill” – microarray of HGSOC, accessed via the curatedOvarianData R package (dataset name in package: “GSE9891_eset”)
 - “Yoshihara” – microarray of HGSOC, accessed via the curatedOvarianData R package (dataset name in package: “GSE32062.GPL6480_eset”)